 Help!
 I’m out of ideas!
 How can I help my child sit quietly in church?

-The secret to having your kids in church at a young age is having a well-stocked bag of tricks and an extra amount of patience.
-In our family, we called this bag full of activities our quiet bag or rather quiet bags since we had two different bags that we rotated every few weeks.
-Before you feel overwhelmed with the thought of more than one quiet bags, just start with one!
-Here are some of the all-time favorites for a well-stocked bag for sitting with young children in church.
+The secret to having your kids in church at a young age is having a well-stocked busy bag full of quiet toys for church and an extra amount of patience.
+In our family, we called this bag full of activities our “quiet bag” or rather quiet bags since we had two different busy bags that we rotated every few weeks.
+Before you feel overwhelmed with the thought of more than one busy bag full of quiet toys for church, just start with one!
+Here are some of the all-time favorites for a well-stocked busy bag for toddlers and young children in church.

-When you are thinking about what to take to church to keep your kids busy and quiet, first of all, you want to think about activities that are quiet to play with.
-One of our very favorite things in our quiet bag is Lauri crepe rubber puzzles.
-These puzzles are the greatest thing to keep little fingers quiet and occupied.
+When you are thinking about what quiet toys to take to church to keep your kids busy and quiet, first of all, you want to think about activities that are quiet to play with.
+One of our very favorite quiet toys for church in our quiet bags are Lauri crepe rubber puzzles.
+These puzzles are the greatest things to keep little fingers quiet and occupied.
 They are soft and colorful.
 The company also stands behind their products and if you lose a piece, they will replace the piece for you!
-The puzzles in my church bag have lasted for nearly 20 years and still get used often by my little friends who currently sit with me each week.
+The puzzles in my church busy bags have lasted for nearly 20 years and still get used often by my little friends who currently sit with me each week.

 Soft, quiet, crepe rubber puzzles fit perfectly in a zip top bag to keep the parts and pieces together between play time.
 Help your child learn to count and associate shapes with spaces as they put these little counting puzzles together.

 Another great activity for your quiet bag is lacing or stringing toys.
 These toys are great for very young children to learn hand-eye coordination as well as learning how to sort by colors, shapes, and sizes.
 You can purchase “sewing cards” or lacing shapes with colorful shoe laces.
 And you can also get large, fat buttons and pipe cleaners (chenille stems).
-Put the buttons in a small purse, zippered makeup pouch, or bag.
-Encourage your child in church to poke the pipe cleaner through the center of the button and put the buttons on in a patter of colors, shapes or just stack them on.
+Put the buttons in a small purse, zippered makeup pouch, or bag for great busy bag ideas for 2 year olds or older.
+Encourage your child in church to poke the pipe cleaner through the center of the button and put the buttons on in a pattern of colors, shapes or just stack them on.

-Lacing shapes are quiet and encourage children in church to work on their hand-eye coordination while listening quietly.
+Lacing shapes are great busy bag ideas for 2 year olds or toddlers.
+They are quiet toys for church and encourage children to work on their hand-eye coordination while listening quietly.

-The quiet bag is not complete without a collection of small animals or figurines to play with on the pew.
+The well stocked quiet bag or busy bag always has room for a collection of small animals or figurines to play with on the pew.
 Look for little zippered purses or pouches at yard sales to store these little collections of buttons, animals, and other small items.
 This makes it easy to keep these smaller items contained when not in use and it also makes it easier for children to play with one thing at a time and then put it away.

-Choose a few of your child’s plastic animals to put into a small bag in your quiet bag to help your kids in church to play quietly.
+Choose a few of your child’s plastic animals as quiet toys for church and put them into a small bag in your quiet bag to help your kids play quietly.

-Felt sets are quiet and take up little space in your quiet bag!
+Felt sets are very quiet and take up little space in your quiet busy bag!
 This set happens to be pre-cut, so it is ready to play with immediately.
+You may need to teach your child how to create a scene or story, but they will enjoy playing with felts over and over again!

 Magnetic and paper doll-type toys can also be a lot of fun for children in church.
 The key to choosing the activities to put in your quiet bag is to choose things that are small and compact so you don’t have to haul a suitcase to church, and items that allow for imaginative, quiet play.
 Magnetic pictures or paper dolls can provide hours of fun while your child is repositioning the little figures to create different scenes.

-are great for endless options of creativity.
-These wooden puzzles are not as quiet as a felt set, but this provides the opportunity for children in church to learn some skills as playing quietly.
+These types of puzzles are great busy bag ideas for 2 year olds and toddlers.
+Very young children will enjoy doing these puzzles with you if they aren’t able to do them on their own quite yet.
+These wooden puzzles are not as quiet as a felt set, but this provides the opportunity for young children in church to learn skills such as playing quietly.

-Magnetic story sets are great for a quiet bag because are typically flat like a book and the pieces stay together easily.
+Magnetic story sets are great in any busy bag for toddlers because they are typically flat like a book and the pieces stay together easily.
 The background story board is easy to play with on your lap or your child can kneel on the floor and place the story board on the seat of the pew and create their stories and pictures.

 These timeless little toys will provide hours of quiet observation and play.
 These are small, so make sure you are supervising your young child in church.